Crapworks/ceph-dash/README.md

 ### Example

-Here you can see an example where one graphs show the bytes read/write per second, and another one shows the IOPS during the last two hours:
+Here you can see an example where one graph shows the bytes read/write per second, and another one shows the IOPS during the last two hours:

 ![screenshot01](https://github.com/crapworks/ceph-dash/raw/master/screenshots/ceph-dash-graphite.png)